Capstone-Projects-2025-Spring/project-3d-printer-security/README.md

 01-27-25
 Verion 1.0.0

 ## Project Abstract

 3D Printer G-CODE Validation and Security Application

-The increasing accessibility of 3D printing has revolutionized manufacturing and prototyping or re-producing a part virtually anywhere.
+The increasing accessibility of 3D printing has revolutionized manufacturing of prototyping or re-producing a part virtually anywhere.
-However, with the widespread use of printing 3D parts, there is a growing risk of maliciously altered or error-prone G-CODE files that could damage the equipment while printing a parts, or result in injury or fire.
+However, with the widespread use of printing 3D parts, there is a growing risk of maliciously altered or error-prone G-CODE files that could damage the equipment, result in injury, or fire.

 This project aims to develop a solution to mitigate these problems by:
-1. Scan G-CODE files for potential threats or errors.
+- Scan G-CODE files for potential threats or errors.
-2. Ensuring a safer and more reliable 3D printing experience.
+- Ensuring a safer and more reliable 3D printing experience.
-3. Further Scan G-CODE of files to identify issues such as out-of-bound commands.
+- Further Scan G-CODE of files to identify issues such as out-of-bound commands.
-4. Excessive temperature settings or user errors.
+- Incorrect temperature settings and other user errors.

-After scanning an alert or pass will allow the client to take action to halt printing depending on the result.
+After scanning a g-code file, an alert with pass will allow the client to take action to halt printing depending on the scan result.
-If the scan is approved, then it can be successfully printed.
+If the scan is approved, then it can be printed successfully.

-The project’s goals include:
+This project’s goals include:
-1. Enhancing 3D printer safety by mitigating the risks of hardware damage by stopping malicious code from running on the 3D printer.
+- Enhancing 3D printer safety by mitigating the risks of hardware damage by stopping malicious code from running on the 3D printer.
-2. Streamlining the printing process and increase productivity and prevent downtime.
+- Streamlining the printing process and increase productivity and prevent downtime.
-3. Providing a user-friendly interface to scan and print.
+- Providing a user-friendly interface to scan and print.
 This application has the potential to be a vital tool for 3D printing enthusiasts and professionals, ensuring higher print reliability, prevent downtime, and safer operation.

-## High Level Requirement
+## High-Level Requirement

-The application will have a frontend and backend program with the frontend graphical UI.
-It will be used after CURA / PRUSA completed slicing a file into g-code.
+The application will provide a standard distributable plugin for OctoPrint.
+It will be available as a feature tab within OctoPrint and will be used after CURA or PRUSA has completed slicing a file into G-code.

+The G-code file can either be:
+- Sent to OctoPrint over the network, or
+- Accessed by OctoPrint via network storage.

-The g-code file will be accessed by the frontend application with a dropdown file section and for backend g-code scanning process to be approved for printing.
+The client will be presented with a dropdown file selection interface to choose a G-code file for scanning.
+The scanner will analyze the file and return a **Pass** or **Warnings** status before printing.

 ## Conceptual Design